 A party may move the court to make a placement contrary to the placement preferences.
 The motion must detail the facts or circumstances establishing good cause for such placement (if any party objects to the motion, the court must hold an evidentiary hearing).
-Or Laws 2021, ch 398 §16(3)(a) & (b).
+ORS 419B.654 (3)(a)-(b).